 The green tea producer's Halal products are sold either on their website, or in certain shops which are usually located in popular tourist destinations.

-An easy way for comparing different brands and purchasing your favorite green tea is to shop on a market place like Rakuten, where you can also use the occasional discounts offered by the sellers.
+An easy way for comparing different brands and purchasing your favorite green tea is to shop on online market places like Rakuten Ichiba, where you can also use the occasional discounts offered by the sellers.
 Most sellers on Rakuten ship internationally as well, a service which you can use for sending souvenirs to friends and relatives back home.

 Health Benefits Of Green Tea

 It is believed that one of the healthiest soft drinks known today is green tea.
 Many of the health benefits associated with green tea are scientifically proven to be true.
 Green tea can help prevent and treat cancer, namely prostate cancer.